 This article is by freelance writer Rachel Michaella Finn

-Feeling a bit down now winter is officially here and the nights are getting longer and darker?
-Turns out you’re not alone.
-It could be the winter blues.
-And according to a 2014 study commissioned by The Weather Channel and YouGov, just over half (57%) of adults say their mood is worse in the winter compared to summer, whilst 40% said they suffered from fatigue in the winter months.
+Self-care in winter is actually really important.
+According to a 2014 study commissioned by The Weather Channel and YouGov, just over half (57%) of adults say their mood is worse in the winter compared to summer, whilst 40% said they suffered from fatigue in the winter months.

 After a summer of sun, warmth and light evenings, it’s incredibly normal to feel a little glum once we transition into colder, darker months.
 But if any of this sounds similar to you and you’re looking for ways to feel a little more motivated and positive this winter, here are some ways you can beat the winter blues and feel like your normal self again.